interactivereport/cellxgene_VIP/tutorial/docs/03-Methods.md

 window.store.dispatch({type: "categorical metadata filter select", metadataField: "louvain", categoryIndex: 5})
 ```

-- Get state of just finished action and synchronize gene input and cell selections from main window to VIP if corresponding action was performed.
+- Get the state of a just finished action and synchronize gene input and cell selections from main window to VIP if corresponding action was performed.